 Barbara specialises in British social and cultural history, with a particular interest in age relations.
-A monograph due to be published in May 2020 investigates generational transition in eighteenth-century England, looking at how experiences of age were enmeshed with perceptions of gender, rank, and place, and the extent to which these conflated social categories influenced attitudes towards concepts of authenticity, nationhood, patriarchy, domesticity, and progress.
+A monograph published in May 2020 investigates generational transition in eighteenth-century England, looking at how experiences of age were enmeshed with perceptions of gender, rank, and place, and the extent to which these conflated social categories influenced attitudes towards concepts of authenticity, nationhood, patriarchy, domesticity, and progress.
 Two current projects look at the use of domestic space over the life course and the longevity of sibling relationship.
 Her future research plans are focused on youth culture and the concept of ‘youthquakes’, and will investigate the part age relations played in the construction of identities in the British Empire c.1760-1820, with specific reference to gender, class, race, nationhood, and locality.

 - Age relations, life cycle, youth transition

 - Print culture, education, geo-social relations, popular politics

 - Crosbie, B. (2020).
 Age Relations and Cultural Change in Eighteenth-Century England.
 Boydell & Brewer

 - Crosbie, B. (2020).
 Between the Broadside Ballad and the Folksong: Print and Popular Songs in Eighteenth-Century Newcastle upon Tyne.
 In S. Carter, K. Gibson, & R. Southey (Eds.), Music in North East England, 1500-1800.
 Boydell

 - Green, A., & Crosbie, B. (2019).
 Beyond Coal and Class: Culture and the Economy.
 In B. Crosbie, & A. Green (Eds.), The Economy and Culture in North-East England, 1500-1800 (1-20).
 Boydell Press. https://doi.org/10.1017/9781787441729